Orano Cycle

-Orano Cycle, formerly COGEMA (Compagnie générale des matières nucléaires) and Areva NC, is a French nuclear company.
+Orano Cycle, formerly COGEMA (Compagnie générale des matières nucléaires) and Areva NC, is a French nuclear fuel company.
 It is the main subsidiary of Orano S.A.
 It is an industrial group active in all stages of the uranium fuel cycle, including uranium mining, conversion, enrichment, spent fuel reprocessing, and recycling.

 The company was originally created in 1976.
 In 2001, it became part of Areva; its name was changed to Areva NC in March 2006.
 As a result of restructuring of Areva, Areva NC became part of Orano and changed its name to Orano Cycle.

 History

 In 1976, Compagnie générale des mines was created based on the uranium production activities of Commissariat à l'énergie atomique (CEA).
 Later it was renamed Compagnie Générale des Matières Nucléaire (COGEMA).
 As of 1999, COGEMA was majority owned by CEA (81.5%) with minority owned by Total S.A.
 (15%) and Technip (3.5%).
 It also owned stakes in Framatome and Eramet.

 In June 2001, Cogema became a part of the Topco group which was renamed Areva in September 2001.
 In 2006, Cogema became Areva NC and began the construction of a new uranium enrichment plant at the Tricastin nuclear site.
 In 2008, Areva NC launched the Comurhex II projects for new uranium conversion plants at Malvési and [Tricastin sites in France.

 In 2018, Areva NC changed its name to Orano Cycle to reflect the restructuring of Areva.